Ƈ

 Ƈ (minuscule: ƈ) is a letter of the Latin alphabet, derived from C with the addition of a hook.
 It is used in African languages such as Serer.

 The minuscule ƈ was formerly used in the International Phonetic Alphabet to represent a voiceless palatal implosive (current IPA: [ ʄ̊ ]).
 It was withdrawn in 1993.

 In Unicode it is U+0187 (LATIN CAPITAL LETTER C WITH HOOK) and U+0188 (LATIN SMALL LETTER C WITH HOOK).

+These letters are contained in the normative part of DIN 91379: "Characters and defined character sequences in Unicode for the electronic processing of names and data exchange in Europe, with CD-ROM".